zumasys/docs/site/jbase/jedi/mongodb/mongodb-docker-quickstart/README.md

 ## Docker Quick Start

-## jBASE Mongo jEDI
+## jBASE MongoDB jEDI

 ### Quick start with Docker containers

-If you wish to quickly see the Mongo jEDI working, you can pull our sample Docker image with Mongo already built.
+If you wish to quickly see the MongoDB jEDI working, you can pull our sample Docker image with MongoDB already built.

 ```bash
 docker pull mongo